material-components/material-components-android/docs/theming/Color.md

 # Color Theming

-The Material Design color theming system can be used to create a color scheme that reflects your brand or style.
+The Material 3 color theming system can be used to create a color scheme that reflects your brand or style.

-The Material Design color theming system uses an organized approach to applying color to your UI.
-In this system, two theme colors are selected to express different parts of a UI: a primary color and a secondary color.
+The Material 3 color theming system uses an organized approach to apply colors to your UI.
+In this system, theme colors are selected to express different parts of a UI.
 Material components use these theme colors and their variations to style their individual backgrounds, text, and more.

 ## Design & API Documentation